Dear reader of ADxS.org, please excuse the disruption.

 If - as we assume - not only ADHD, but also the other mental disorders mentioned here are understood as dimensional disorders and furthermore ADHD-HI is understood as an externalizing stress phenotype and ADHD-I as an internalizing stress phenotype, it is reasonable to assume that primarily the stress phenotype could determine the cortisol response to acute stress (or that the cortisol response to acute stress could predict the stress phenotype).

-This view leads to the conclusion that dexamethasone testing of the HPA axis for cortisol reactivity could only determine whether an HPA axis disorder is present and whether this leads to an externalizing or an internalizing stress phenotype, but not which mental disorder is present within the respective spectrum.
+This view further leads to the conclusion that dexamethasone testing of the HPA axis for cortisol reactivity could only be used to determine whether an HPA axis disorder is present and whether this leads to an externalizing or an internalizing stress phenotype, but not which mental disorder is present within the respective spectrum.

-It is argued that cortisol stress responses say more about comorbidities than about ADHD.
+It is argued that cortisol stress responses are more predictive of comorbidities than ADHD.
 According to this view, blunted cortisol responses to stress are associated with comorbid DBD (disruptive behavioral disorder), while high cortisol responses are associated with comorbid anxiety disorders.910 This is consistent with our view of the correlation of blunted cortisol stress responses with externalizing disorders and elevated cortisol stress responses with internalizing disorders.

-A reduced exchange between the brain hemispheres (especially in PTSD) appears to be a cause of a reduced cortisol stress response, as well as alexithymia.11 Furthermore, a coincidence of reduced basal cortisol levels (despite a normal cortisol response to ACTH) and alexithymia has been reported in some chronic stress sufferers, from which the authors concluded that ACTH-independent mechanisms reduce cortisol levels.12
+A reduced exchange between the brain hemispheres (especially in PTSD) appears to be a cause of a reduced cortisol stress response, as well as alexithymia.11 Furthermore, a coincidence of reduced basal cortisol levels (despite normal cortisol response to ACTH) and alexithymia is reported in some persons with ADHD, from which the authors concluded that ACTH-independent mechanisms reduce cortisol levels.12

 2.3.
 Cortisol stress responses over time